go101/golds/README.md

 * code search
 * handle the case of when a method sourced from several different original ones by embedding.
   Their docs might be a little different.
+* Alias to a type in another package, asOutputList, type is not bold displayed.

 * "go/doc": doc.Examples(...)
 * when finding selector shadowing, need to consider unexported names needing package import pathes, ...